nesankar/mlexpy/README.md

 trained_model = simple_experiment.train_model(
     RandomForestClassifier(),
     processed_datasets,
-    # model_algorithm.hyperparams,  # If this is passed, then cross validation search is performed, but slow.
+    # params=model_algorithm.hyperparams,  # If this is passed, then cross validation search is performed, but slow.
 )

 # Get the predictions and evaluate the performance.